 Do Hedge Funds Think SWK Is A Good Stock To Buy Now?

-At Q3’s end, a total of 27 of the hedge funds tracked by Insider Monkey were bullish on this stock, same as in the second quarter of 2016.
-With the smart money’s positions undergoing their usual ebb and flow, there exists a select group of notable hedge fund managers who were increasing their stakes considerably (or already accumulated large positions).
+At the end of September, a total of 37 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of -16% from the second quarter of 2021.
+Below, you can check out the change in hedge fund sentiment towards SWK over the last 25 quarters.
+With hedgies’ capital changing hands, there exists a few noteworthy hedge fund managers who were boosting their stakes considerably (or already accumulated large positions).

 The largest stake in Stanley Black & Decker, Inc. (NYSE:SWK) was held by Pzena Investment Management, which reported holding $177.5 million worth of stock at the end of September.
 It was followed by D E Shaw with a $105.9 million position.
 Other investors bullish on the company included AQR Capital Management, GLG Partners, and Sculptor Capital.
 In terms of the portfolio weights assigned to each position Columbus Point allocated the biggest weight to Stanley Black & Decker, Inc. (NYSE:SWK), around 4.57% of its 13F portfolio.
 Pzena Investment Management is also relatively very bullish on the stock, designating 0.7 percent of its 13F equity portfolio to SWK.